 The Kenai Police Department was formed in 1969 with only three officers.
 Eighteen officers, eight dispatchers and support personnel currently staff it.
-During summer months, six temporary enforcement officers are hired to accommodate the increase in calls for service.
+During summer months, five temporary enforcement officers are hired to accommodate the increase in calls for service.

 Please click our Crime Stoppers section for a link to "Peninsula Crime Stoppers" where you can submit an anonymous online tip.
 Peninsula Crime Stoppers offers cash rewards for information that leads to the arrest of felony suspects.

 The department stresses training and education of its officers in order to remain responsive to community needs.
 Officers are required to possess at least an Associate's Degree from an accredited college or university, or a minimum of two (2) years of police, military, or law enforcement related employment experience.
 The two years experience may be a combination of post-secondary education and work experience.